m600x/cosmo-installer/README.md

 ## Description
 Sick and tired of always have to reinstall the whole Linux side of my **Planet Computers Cosmo communicator** everytime I break it, which happened a few time already...
 Since I'm an SRE, automate the reinstallation process was obvious...

 The idea is that you just need to reinstall the Gemian OS (V3 currently), connect to your wifi and launch the playbook to have it set back to your liking.
+Runtime of the playbook is around 5 minutes on my tests.
+The same things by hand would take me at least an hour...

 ### What it will do in short:
 - Install bunch of crap (git, curl, htop, zsh, etc...)
 - Remove `cosmo` user and add yours
 - Change `root` password
+- Add all your wifi network
 - Set the keyboard layout, hostname and timezone
 - Create a mounting point for the microSD card
 - Readd keyboard hotkey (LCD brightness, mute, split screen...)